 Blackjack games will increase from three to four seats with plexiglass partitions still in place and a minimum of three feet between player positions.
 Commissioner Eileen O’Brien voted against the blackjack addition saying, “I have huge hesitations right now.
 I may feel differently in two, three, or four weeks as we do more of this opening up, but I have some concerns on the blackjack additional seat request.”
 Rhode Island and Connecticut casinos only allow three players at a table.

 Massachusetts Hoping To Kick Start Casino Revenue

 The Massachusetts Gaming Commission expects these changes to boost casino revenues and reactivate more than 200 jobs for dealers, supervisors, and servers.
-A fourth gambling position would mean 182 more playing positions at Encore and 48 more playing positions at MGM.
+In addition, a fourth gambling position would mean 182 more playing positions at Encore and 48 more playing positions at MGM.
 It will also help the casinos to be open closer to the 25% capacity.